Festival Information

 Wagons & Small Coolers with Snacks

-You are allowed to bring wagons to carry your stuff, plus small coolers with snacks, and sealed unopened bottled non-alcoholic beverages.
+You are allowed to bring wagons to carry your stuff, plus small coolers with snacks, and sealed unopened PLASTIC bottled non-alcoholic beverages.
 These will be checked by our Front Gate professional security.
 All unsealed bottles containing liquids will be emptied at the gate.

 Empty Refillable Water Bottle